 Prevention Genetics is a fully accredited Clinical DNA Testing Laboratory.
-The Mill Creek building will be a combination of laboratories and offices.
-The new labs will be used for routine testing as well as R&D.
+The Mill Creek building is a combination of laboratories and offices.
+The new labs are used for routine testing as well as R&D.

 With the intent to create a facility that is more environmental friendly, Prevention Genetics decided to go with an energy efficient geothermal heating and cooling system.

-The earth surrounding the Bore field will act as a large heat exchanger that will be used to maintain the temperature of the fluid leaving the field.
+The earth surrounding the bore field will act as a large heat exchanger that will be used to maintain the temperature of the fluid leaving the field.